hackclub/hackclub/workshops/thugify/README.md

 document.getElementById('go').onclick = function() {}
 ```

-which simply says: Find the element "go" and listen for a click on this element.
+which simply says: Find the element with the id of "go" and listen for a click on this element.
 If there is a registered click, run this function (block of code.)

 If you've followed along this far, awesome!
 You're doing great, we're almost